-- A music video parody makes us laugh
+1. A music video parody makes us laugh.

 First and foremost, anything that makes us laugh is worth sharing.
-If a video that is usually serious is altered towards a humorous direction, audiences will find it more than hilarious.
-When creating corporate videos (whether it is for your business or a client) professionalism doesn’t have far to go before it becomes boring as hell.
-Adding a little humor into your videos without losing brand integrity can go a long way.
+If a video is altered in one way or another to take on a humorous approach, we will most likely find it hilarious.
+When creating corporate videos (whether it is for your business or a client), professionalism doesn’t have far to go before it becomes boring and dull.
+Adding a little fun into your videos without losing brand integrity can go a long way.

-There are a ton of people involved in creating a music video professionally.
-If there is something that a social media agency can learn is that people LOVE to be creative.
-Give your staff the chance to be funny, creative and outgoing and the product will definitely amaze you.
-Don’t be afraid to make sure your staff is staying on task!
-Keeping tabs on your staff’s productivity is important and will keep them from straying from the brand message.
+If there is something that a social media or content marketing agency can learn is that people LOVE to be creative.
+Give your staff the chance to be funny, creative, and outgoing, and the product will definitely amaze you.
+Don’t be afraid to make sure the team stays on brand!
+Keeping tabs on your staff’s productivity is important and will keep them from straying from the original brand message.

-Promoting a video that is popular is the beginning of social media sharing.
-Once the video has become popular enough, others will share it without you even talking about it anymore.
-A video that goes viral has the potential to spread links for your SEO as well.
+Posting a popular video is the beginning of social media sharing.
+Once the video has received enough notoriety and momentum, others will share it without you even talking about it anymore.
+In addition to promoting brand awareness, videos that go viral has the potential to spread links for your SEO as well.

-There is a video for The Dollar Shave Club that fits the template of this strategy perfectly.
-The video has millions of shares and each share is building links for that company’s web page.
+For example, there is a video for The Dollar Shave Club that fits the template of this strategy perfectly.
+The video has received millions of shares and each share is building links for that company’s web page.
 Hilarity ensued and SEO was tackled all at the same time!
 Remember, nobody shares out stuffy corporate videos.
 Everyone shares out humor.
-And Star Wars.

 May 30, 2017, 11:36 AM